fiseni/QuerySpecification/README.md

 &nbsp;

-<strong>Note:</strong> This package soon will be merged into the following GitHub project [Ardalis.Specification](https://github.com/fiseni/QuerySpecificationEF)
+<strong>Note:</strong> Most of the functionalities also have been merged into version4 of [Ardalis.Specification](https://github.com/fiseni/QuerySpecificationEF)

 # PozitronDev.QuerySpecification